Art & Art Education Program Menu

-- educators in nonacademic, public service programs
+- teachers in nonacademic, public service programs

 In addition to earning direct employment, the Bachelor of Arts degree in Art provides the basis for further professional education.
-Our graduates have successfully pursued M.F.A. and M.Ed. degrees in the fields of ceramics, illustration, painting, photography and masters of education degrees in art education.
+Our graduates have successfully pursued M.F.A. degrees in the fields of ceramics, illustration, painting, photography and masters of education degrees in art education.

 Program Facilities and Features